Articles on the New XP

 The SP-XP Relationship & Transition

 Bishop David Evans is the Senior Pastor of Bethany Baptist Church, Lindenwold, New Jersey.
 Nicholas Smith is his Executive Pastor.
 Twenty years ago, Bishop Evans named Nicholas as his designated successor.
-Their long time relationship [...]
+Their long [...]

 Seven Common Pitfalls Every Pastor Should Avoid in a New Church Role